simbo/brigidde/README.md

 brigidde
 ========

-> A terminal-like progressive web app.
+  > A terminal-like progressive web app with angular client and hapi server.

 ---